 (click on date to read original minutes)

-April 30, 1945 - Council hears Major Crowell's V-Day Committee's plans for a program of entertainment and containment with a focus on thanksgiving: churches planning for 11am services, street dances, concerts on Citadel Hill and fireworks in the evening.
+April 30, 1945 - Council hears Major Crowell's VE Day Committee's plans for a program of entertainment and containment with a focus on thanksgiving: churches planning for 11am services, street dances, concerts on Citadel Hill and fireworks in the evening.
 They also hear the Police Chief's preparations and communication with the Armed Services, and determined the day would be a "holiday."

 May 9, 1945 - 5pm - Emergency meeting to deal with the riots: "the most terrible thing that had ever taken place in Halifax."
-Aldermen move a resolution calling for an investigation to establish responsibility and for compensation from the Federal Government, and read a telegram sent by Mayor Allan Butler to acting Prime Minister J.L.
+Aldermen move a resolution calling for an investigation to establish responsibility for the riots, to seek compensation from the Federal Government, and read a telegram sent by Mayor Allan Butler to acting Prime Minister J.L.
 Ilsley.
 The deputy mayor and solicitor report on actions taken to bring order to the streets, and on their interactions with military leaders Admiral Murray and Brigadier White.

 July 26, 1945 - City's claim for $4,523.03 in damages and a resolution to borrow money to cover those expenses are passed.